 PhD students are supported with tuition remission and a stipend through the first four years of the program.
 Support for a fifth year will depend upon both the student’s progress and the availability of funding.
-The student is expected to teach one or more course sections after his/her third year as part of the program.
+The student is expected to teach one or more course sections after the third year as part of the program.
 Additional teaching for extra compensation is possible, although not encouraged.

-Interested students should contact the CEPRIN Admission Coordinator, Ms. Vanessa Browne at firstname.lastname@example.org.
+For additional information, interested students should contact the CEPRIN Admission Coordinator, Ms. Vanessa Browne at firstname.lastname@example.org.